PelionIoT/mbed-bootloader/README.md

 ### Notes on Flash Layout of PSA targets

 - This is the PSA default implementation using the default mbed_app.json
-- The default flash layout is tested with GCC_ARM compiler and tiny.json compiler profile only.
+- The default flash layout is tested with GCC_ARM compiler with newlib-nano and release profile only.
 If a different compiler is used, the bootloader binary size will be larger and the offsets needs to be adjusted.
 - The KVSTORE regions require even number of flash erase sectors.
 For PSA targets the KVStore is located at the ends of the flash.

 ### Alignment